domtronn/magit-gh-issues.el/README.md

     - Whether we should display _all_ events or just the references
     - [ ] Link through to commit references?
 - [ ] Auto completion for `git-commit-mode` which let's you refernce issues in commits
+- [ ] Hook into `magit-popup` to display command prompts for issues